 Prophetic politics in transatlantic transfer.
 Discourses on prophecy in the Weimar Republic and in the USA from the 1940s to the 1960s

-A series of workshops will discusse the figure of the Prophet in the political theory of the 20th century.
-This figure is attracted by increased attention in Christian and Jewish discourses around 1900, stands for a democratic but not liberal policy in the Weimar Republic and has been traveling with the exile across the Atlantic where it still plays an important role in political discourses.
+A series of workshops discussed the figure of the Prophet in the political theory of the 20th century, a figure which attracted increasing attention in Christian and Jewish discourses around 1900.
+In the Weimar Republic, the figure of the Prophet stood for a different form of politics—democratic, but not liberal—that, along with the exiles, travelled across the Atlantic, where it still plays an important role in the political discourse to this day.

-- Prophetie und Prognostik.
-Verfügungen über Zukunft in Wissenschaften, Religionen und Künsten, ed. by Daniel Weidner, Stefan Willer, Trajekte book series, München: Wilhelm Fink Verlag 2013
+- Daniel Weidner, Stefan Willer (eds.): Prophetie und Prognostik.
+Verfügungen über Zukunft in Wissenschaften, Religionen und Künsten.
+Munich: Wilhelm Fink 2013

-- The Political Theology of Ethical Monotheism, von Daniel Weidner, in: Randi Rashkover, Martin Kavka (Eds.): Judaism, Liberalism, and Political Theology, Bloomington (Indiana University Press) 2013, 178–196.
+- Daniel Weidner: The Political Theology of Ethical Monotheism, in: Randi Rashkover, Martin Kavka (eds.): Judaism, Liberalism, and Political Theology.
+Bloomington: Indiana University Press 2013, 178–196

-- Speaking Boldly: The Prophetic in 20th Century Political Thought, Paper held by Daniel Weidner at the Lehigh University 17.04.2012
+- Daniel Weidner: Speaking Boldly: The Prophetic in 20th Century Political Thought, Lehigh University, 17 Apr 2012 (paper)

 The Power of the Future.
 Prophetic Politics between Political Crises and Civil Rights